Dewey-Data/deweydatapy/census_tiger.md

 local_dir = 'Your local directory path to save Census TIGER files'
 ```

-To download files for year 2023
+To download files for year 2023, you can use any of the following approches.
 ```Python
 # Download files in the root directory
 download_tiger_files(2023, '', local_dir, skip_existing=True)